Skip to content

 • The BikeComputer program must be delivered in the following versions:

-• static cyclic scheduling with event handling: in the folder “static_scheduling_with_event”, under the namespace static_scheduling_with_event, the BikeSystem class implements static cyclic scheduling using the Mbed OS EventQueue API for periodic tasks and implements event handling using interrupts for the button and the joystick.
+• static cyclic scheduling with event handling: in the “static_scheduling_with_event” folder, under the static_scheduling_with_event namespace, the BikeSystem class implements static cyclic scheduling using the TTCE API.
+It implements event handling using interrupts for the buttons.
 The behavior is implemented in the BikeSystem::start() method and is documented in the BikeComputer part 2 codelab.

 Expected Deliverables